Pungyeon/clean-go-article/README.md

 #### Variable Naming
 Rather interestingly, the opposite is true for variables.
 Unlike functions, our variable naming should progress from more to less specific.

-<p align=center style="margin: 0 100px 20px 100px; font-style: italic">"You shouldn’t name your variables after their types for the same reason you wouldn’t name your pets 'dog' or 'cat'." - Dave Cheney</p>
+> <em>You shouldn’t name your variables after their types for the same reason you wouldn’t name your pets 'dog' or 'cat'. &ndash; Dave Cheney</em>

 The reason why we want to become less and less specific with our variables, is the fact that it becomes clearer and clearer for the reader, what the variable represents, the smaller the scope of the variable is.
 In the example of the previous function `fileExtension`, the naming of the variable `segments`, could even be shortened to `s`, if we wanted to.
 The context of the variable is so clear, it is unnecessary to explain our code further, with longer variable names.
 Another good example of this, would be in nested for loops.